 - The basics of group accounting

-The papers, with the exception of F4, are assessed by three-hour long written exams in March, June, September and December.
+The papers, with the exception of F4, are assessed by 3 hour 15 minute written exams in March, June, September and December.
 F4 is a two hour exam, and the English and Global variants are also available as a Computer Based Exam on Demand.
 BPP recommend sitting F4 as a computer based exam if possible to benefit from increased flexibility and instant results.

 F4 - Corporate and Business Law